 Remedies such as these have now been proven correct.
-We now know that shifting less than half of our global military budget to livingry will be enough to solve all humankind's physical problems.
-This would stop the needless starvation death of fifty thousand people every day.
-It would also lead to the end of global warming, and the beginning of an era in which every person has high-quality housing, tood, water, medical care, etc. We would also stop destroying the natural habitat of other species so they can again flourish.
+WejiQwTtQOwthat shifting less than half of our global military budget to livmgrv will be enough to solve all humankind's physical problems.
+This would stop theneedless starvation death of fifty thousand people every day., Itwould also lead to the end of global warming, and the beginning of ariePa in which every persorThas high-quality housing, toodTwater, medical care, etc. We would also stop destroying the natural habitat of other species so they can again flourish.

-You and I would live like kings and queens of the world and so would everyone else.
+You and 1 would live like kings and queens of the world and so would everyone else.
 This is not some pie-in-the-sky dream of a crazed idealist.
 It is the vision of a comprehensive anticipatory design scientist who devoted most of his life to the welfare of all sentient beings.
-It is also a mandate that "we the people" must demand be instituted by our governments and other dominant institutions so that we can all survive and thrive on our beautiful Spaceship Earth.
+It is also a mandate that ''we the people' must demand be instituted by our governments and other dominant institutions so that we can all survive and thrive on our beautiful Spaceship Earth.

-ACTION Making a Difference
+11 ACTION Making a Difference